9385960/farm_sim/README.md

   - Ripe
   - Overripe
 - A money system
-  - Use for buying seeds
+  - Used for buying seeds
 - A yield system
   - You will get different amounts of money depending at what phase you harvest at